Siege of Nijmegen (1794): Aftermath

-With the conquest of Nijmegen, the French Republic had reached the Rhine and the Waal rivers, which were often claimed to be the 'natural boundary' of France, and that it had tried to seize during the past several revolutionary years.
-Daendels, however, pressed the French command to liberate the rest of the Dutch Republic, where the Patriots were increasingly stirring up revolts and demanded the departure of the Orangists.
+With the conquest of Nijmegen, the French Republic had reached the Rhine and the Waal rivers, which were often claimed to be the 'natural boundary' of France, which the French had tried to seize earlier during the Flanders campaign.
+Daendels, however, pressed the French high command to occupy the rest of the Dutch Republic, where the Patriots were increasingly stirring up revolts and demanded the departure of the Orangists.
 Eventually, the French food shortages were the decisive factor to continue the advance.
-On 10 January 1795, Pichegru crossed the frozen Waal, after which only little fighting was needed in the rest of the country: on 16 January, the province of Utrecht surrendered, and on the night of 18 to 19 January a nonviolent Batavian Revolution took place in Amsterdam and the Batavian Republic was proclaimed, while many Orangists together with the stadtholder fled to England.
-In other cities similar revolutions took place in which the Patriots took over the government.
+On 10 January 1795, Pichegru crossed the frozen Waal, after which only little fighting was needed in the rest of the country: on 16 January, the province of Utrecht surrendered, and on the night of 18 to 19 January the nonviolent Batavian Revolution in Amsterdam resulted in the proclamation of the Batavian Republic, while many Orangists together with the stadtholder fled to England.
+In other cities similar revolutions took place in which the Patriots took over municipal administrations.

-During the spring of 1795, the French government and the new revolutionary Batavian administration negotiated which regions would be annexed by France: Paris agitated for the Waal as the border between the two republics, but the Bavatians found this too high a price for the population which had largely liberated itself, and wanted to retain friendly ties with the French.
-The resulting Treaty of The Hague (16 May 1795) stipulated that only the Generality Lands of Staats-Vlaanderen, Staats-Overmaas and Staats-Opper-Gelre would become French territory, while Staats-Brabant and the parts of Duchy of Guelders and the County of Holland below the river Waal would remain in Batavian control.
+During the spring of 1795, the French government and the Batavian Republic negotiated which regions would be annexed by France: French negotiators pushed for the Waal as the border between the two republics, but their Batavian counterparts found this too high a price for the population which had largely liberated itself, and wanted to retain friendly ties with the French.
+The resulting Treaty of The Hague, signed on 16 May 1795, stipulated that only the Generality Lands of Staats-Vlaanderen, Staats-Overmaas and Staats-Opper-Gelre would become French territory, while Staats-Brabant and the parts of Duchy of Guelders and the County of Holland below the river Waal would remain in Batavian control.
 Nijmegen thus became part of the new Batavian Republic, but the division of Guelders caused the city to be reassigned to the Department of the Dommel and to lose its status as capital to 's-Hertogenbosch.